staking-foundation/docs/docs/51-proposals.md

 Before any decision is put up for voting, you can simply start an informal discussion about any thoughts/idea/questions you may have.

-Topics can be things like better designs for Diva Staking, suggestions on how to organize the community, research & development topics, or decentralization initiatives.
+Proposals can include topics regarding Diva Staking, suggestions on how to organize the community, research & development, or decentralization initiatives.

 Community members are encouraged to participate, following the [DAO community guidelines](https://github.com/staking-foundation/diva-dao/blob/main/Community-Guidelines.md).
 Forums are open to anyone, as it is important to socialize ideas and gather community feedback before moving on to action.